jzw2/rust-capr/docs/main.typ

 #show: uom-thesis.with(
   title: "My Thesis",
   author: "John Wang",
-  faculty: "Philosophische intitustu",
+  faculty: "Philosophische Fakultät",
-  school: "tuebingn",
+  school: "Tübingen",
-  departmentordivision: "Seminar fur sprachwssensvhf",
+  departmentordivision: " Seminar für Sprachwissenschaft",
   //termsandabbreviations: [Enter terms and abbreviations as table or similar], // uncomment if want in thesis
   // layabstract: [Lay abstract goes here], // uncomment if want in thesis
   // theauthor: [If desired, a brief statement for External Examiners giving the candidate’s degree(s) and research experience, even if the latter consists only of the work done for this thesis.], // uncomment if want in thesis